 For a few years now Chinese authorities have been developing a system that would be more efficient and more attractive for cross-border sellers.
 The solution, so called “Bonded Zone Warehousing” or “Bonded warehousing”, is a way to streamline the process of getting your goods closer to Chinese customers, but with minimum additional risks for you.

 This is how it works.
 After you receive an approval from Chinese authorities, you ship your goods to the special “bonded zone” in China where they are stored in the special warehouse under customs supervision.
 Whenever you receive an order from China, goods are shipped from the bonded warehouse to the customer.

 This model significantly reduces customer’s waiting time.
 You can also save on shipping costs by delivering inventory to China in bulk, rather than shipping each purchase individually.
 FInally, custom duty has to be paid only when goods are leaving the warehouse – if things didn’t turn out as expected, you can just ship them out again, with no additional taxes paid.

 Using a bonded warehouse comes with a cost – but as logistics is much more efficient, costs are usually lower than with direct shipping.
 Another thing to keep in mind – a bonded model only available for certain groups of products, included in a government issues so-called “positive list”.
 The list is quite extensive though, featuring about 14 hundred categories, you can check if your product is in it on our website in the “” section.
 Positive List Helper

 Marketing & Social media

-The exciting part of WeChat social eCommerce is: your shoppers are closer than you think.
-50% of WeChat users check it at least 90 minutes a day, so they see your promotional message very high.
-Plus, your customers’ user data (gender, age, location, etc.) will be visible.
+The exciting part of WeChat social eCommerce is: your consumers are much closer than you think.
+50% of WeChat users spend at least 90 minutes a day in the app, so the chance they see your promotional message is very high.
+Plus, you can get access to and use your customers’ user data (gender, age, location, etc.) to maximize the effect.